JohanWindahl/Artificial-Intelligence/README.md

 **Assignment 1:**
 DeliveryMan.R - The Delivery Man (A*)
 Detalis: Move around nodes and collect packages and deliver them to a specific destinations.
 Colors on edges translates into different traveltimes.
 These traveltimes are randomized each move made.
-An implementation of the A-star algorithm to find the dynamiclly changing optimal route to collect all packages and retrieve them was made.
+An implementation of the A-star algorithm to find the dynamiclly changing optimal shortest route to collect all packages and retrieve them was made.
 - Blue:You
 - Green:Packages
 - Red:Destination